The Definitive Guide to Scaling Scrum with Nexus

-The Nexus framework defines the accountabilities, events, and artifacts that bind and weave together the work of the Scrum Teams in a Nexus.
+The Nexus framework defines the accountabilities, events, and artefacts that bind and weave together the work of the Scrum Teams in a Nexus.
 Nexus builds upon Scrum’s foundation, and its parts will be familiar to those who have used Scrum.
 It minimally extends the Scrum framework only where absolutely necessary to enable multiple teams to work from a single Product Backlog to build an Integrated Increment that meets a goal.

 At its heart, Nexus seeks to preserve and enhance Scrum’s foundational bottom-up intelligence and empiricism while enabling a group of Scrum Teams to deliver more value than can be achieved by a single team.
 The goal of Nexus is to scale the value that a group of Scrum Teams, working on a single product, is able to deliver.
 It does this by reducing the complexity that those teams encounter as they collaborate to deliver an integrated, valuable, useful product Increment at least once every Sprint.

 The Nexus Framework helps teams solve common scaling challenges like reducing cross-team dependencies, preserving team self-management and transparency, and ensuring accountability.
 Nexus helps to make transparent dependencies.
 These dependencies are often caused by mismatches related to: